Allow2/Allow2.github.io/README.md

 Why should Software and Firmware Developers, Web Site Owners and Device Manufacturers use Allow2?

+Much more [Detail in the Wiki](https://github.com/Allow2/Allow2.github.io/wiki) as well.

 ## A Rapidly Growing Need

 [OPEN LETTER FROM JANA PARTNERS AND CALSTRS TO APPLE INC](https://thinkdifferentlyaboutkids.com/)